Russia’s capital and Europe’s largest city, Moscow has a long footballing heritage.

 For a start, the Luzhniki is the only one of the 12 World Cup stadiums with a capacity of 80,000-plus.
 Secondly, the Luzhniki has been the national stadium ever since its unveiling in 1956.
 The nation in question, of course, has since changed from the USSR to Russia but, with the statue of Vladimir Ilyich still prominent outside, the former Lenin Central Stadium still feels very much Soviet.
 This was once a place of mass gymnastics and Spartakiads.

 It was also, for many years, the home ground of once rootless Spartak.
 Here, city rivalries link back to old Communist allegiances, and offer an interesting historic dimension to an afternoon’s football.
 Moscow’s traditional clubs were formed in the 1920s, at the onset of the Soviet era.
 Dynamo, very much the fourth of Moscow’s four clubs in the current top flight, were connected with the Ministry of the Interior, with darker ties to the KGB.
-Still based out of town at the suburban Arena Khimki while their own ground is being built, Dynamo then bounced back from the ignominy of relegation by winning the Russian Football National League in 2017.
+Based out of town at the suburban Arena Khimki while their own VTB Arena was being built, Dynamo then bounced back from the ignominy of relegation by winning the Russian Football National League in 2017.
+After several false starts, the VTB Arena was eventually unveiled at the very end of the 2018-19 campaign, on the same site as the old Dynamo stadium, beside the Dynamo metro station.

-CSKA represented the Red Army, Lokomotiv the railway workers, and now lowly Torpedo the car industry.
-Torpedo’s traditional home, the Streltsov Stadium, is also due for major refurbishment, and the club is based at Spartak’s training ground, also home of reserve side Spartak II, a rare regular Moscow representative in the second flight.
+CSKA represented the Red Army, Lokomotiv the railway workers, and Torpedo the car industry.
+Torpedo’s traditional home, the Streltsov Stadium, has been refurbished and, sponsored by the Credit Bank of Moscow, the club is on the up.
+Promotion from the third tier in 2019 may lead to a consecutive leap up to the top flight, if early form in 2019-20 is anything to go by.
+The club also managed to vacate Spartak’s training ground, the home of reserve side Spartak II, a regular Moscow representative in the second flight.

 The very fact that Spartak weren’t linked to any powerful state institution made them almost universally popular.
 This allowed the people’s club to adapt the quickest to the free-market economy after 1991.